Room Selection

 Where Should I Apply?

-Students should consider all possible living arrangements in our upperclass student communities, as they need to apply as a group, according to their preferred housing style and location.
-For example, a group of 2 students applying for an apartment is eligible for the 2-person apartments in Burns Street Apartment and Munger Place Apartments.
-A group of 4 students is eligible for all 4-person apartments.
-Students can apply in groups of 2 or 4 for suite-style living (Mitchell Towers and Whitehouse Hall), understanding that a group of 2 will only select half of a suite with a shared bathroom and may not know the other half-suite.
+For example, a group of 2 junior/senior-standing students applying for an apartment is eligible for the 2-person apartments in Burns Street Apartment and Munger Place Apartments.
+A group of 4 students is eligible for all 4-person apartments and 4-person suites in Whitehouse or Mitchell Towers, but not apartments of 2 or 6 or 8.
+Students must apply in groups of 4 for suite-style living (Mitchell Towers and Whitehouse Hall).

 When Will Applications Become Available, and How Should I Plan?